eldoy/modelize/README.md

 # Returns nil if not found, doesn't raise an error
 model.darkness # => nil
 ```
-You can now add validations and other methods to your model, it's just a normal Ruby class.
+You can now add validations or whatever you want to your model, it's just a normal Ruby class.
+Enjoy!

 ### Contribute
 Created and maintained by [Fugroup Ltd.](https://www.fugroup.net) We are the creators of [CrowdfundHQ.](https://crowdfundhq.com)